jaebradley/rotten_tomatoes_client/README.md

 After a short cursory investigation of existing Rotten Tomatoes Python clients (like [rottentomatoes](https://github.com/zachwill/rottentomatoes) and [rtsimple](https://github.com/celiao/rtsimple)) I noticed two things:

 1. Each client requires an API key for use (which is reasonable)
-2. The Rotten Tomatoes API is pretty damn impenetrable (less reasonable).
+2. The Rotten Tomatoes API is pretty hard to get access to (less reasonable).

 For example: